Putin’s endgame in Ukraine – and why it won’t finish there

 Significantly, the occupying Russian infantry units in Kherson province were largely Buryats, a Siberian people living under Moscow’s rule.
 Locals told of how few of them could even speak Russian.
 Moscow rules over at least 190 nationalities.

-So, Kyiv fought on with one had behind its back.
-In the late summer of 2022, it launched a devastating counter-attack to free Izium in the north and later reclaimed the city of Kherson in the south.
+So, Kyiv fought on with one hand behind its back.
+In the late summer of 2022, it launched a devastating counterattack to free Izium in the north and later reclaimed the city of Kherson in the south.
 This was the last act of the dashing period of Ukraine’s defence.

 They concentrated on towns like Bakhmut in the east.